-With this unique program, high school students learn the art and science of philanthropy and make decisions about the distribution of $25,000 in grant funds to worthy local nonprofit organizations.
-The students also evaluate the impact of their decisions on youth issues as a result of the grants they distribute, and learn to raise funds in an effort to maintain this grant-making effort.
+The Future Philanthropist Program provides high school students with the opportunity to learn how to be philanthropists and grantmakers.
+With this unique program, high school students learn the art, science, and business of philanthropy and make decisions about the distribution of $50,000 in grant funds to worthy local nonprofit organizations.
+The students also evaluate the impact of their decisions on youth issues as a result of the grants they distribute and learn to raise funds in an effort to maintain this grant-making effort.

 Grant awards are made by the junior cohort in the spring of each year at the Future Philanthropists Program Capstone event, and the fund-raising successes of the senior cohort are announced at this time as well.
 Every dollar raised goes back into the Future Philanthropist Fund held at the OPRF Community Foundation to help grow and maintain the grant-making by the next group of juniors in the following year.
 Everyone is invited to contribute to this endowed fund that will continue to provide the resources to educate future philanthropists, while making an impact now to benefit young people in our community.

 The senior cohort is tasked with raising money each year so that the FPP Endowment Fund can continue to grow and provide more grants to nonprofits to support their important services.
 After their year-long fundraising campaign, the seniors were able to raise a total of $127,647.
 In response to the significant increase in the needs of area nonprofits due to the effects of COVID-19, they also awarded an additional $25,000 in grant funds.

 FPP Class of 2023